The placement rules are also available in the Placement Chart.

 Spanish 103 and 203

 These courses are recommended for highly motivated students who have prior experience with the language, heritage speakers, or those who have studied a romance language previously.
 Students who have completed HISP 102 at the College or HISP 103 should take HISP 203 as their next course.

 Assessment tests are offered in Arabic, Chinese, Italian, Japanese, Russian and Spanish.
 Incoming students who wish to continue studying these languages at The College of William and Mary must take an assessment test given before the start of classes in the fall semester in order to determine the appropriate language level.
 Mid-year transfer students who wish to continue language study in the spring semester should contact the Program Director for that language, or his/her designate.

-If you have questions concerning the assessment test please contact:
+If you have questions concerning PLACEMENT please contact: